Gamonite/RPGMMV-Random-Stat-Generator/README.md

 Use codeblocks or any other c++ compiler to use program.

+Incasenot compiler is available The .exe file is avialable nad up to date.

 This can be altered for use with other RPG maker software